grandeurdev/arduino-sdk/README.md

 `Grandeur` is the entry point — the door of the SDK. `grandeur` is the global object of the `Grandeur` that gets available right away when you include `<Grandeur.h>` in your sketch.
 It has just one purpose and therefore gives you only one function: `grandeur.init()`.

-`Project` is the main class and all functionalities originate from it.
+`Project` is the main class and all grandeur functionalities originate from it.
 You can safely imagine the object of `Project` class as a reference to your project on Grandeur.
 You get the object of this class when you initialize SDK's configurations using `grandeur.init()`.

 > ***Note 2***: You cannot connect with Grandeur or even with internet without first connecting with the WiFi.
 Therefore, the examples below are just for reference and you are required to handle your device's WiFi yourself in order for things to work.
 You can see [these examples][Examples] to get a deeper understanding.
 They do WiFi handling too. 😉

+## Grandeur

+Grandeur class exposes one method — `init` — and one class — `Project`:
 ### init

-> grandeur.init (apiKey: _String_, token: _String_) : returns _Project_
+> grandeur.init (apiKey: _String_, token: _String_) : returns _Grandeur::Project_

 This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns an object of the `Project` class. `Project` class is the main class that exposes all functions you can perform on your project resources through the SDK.